scverse/scvi-tools/README.md

 -   Spatial deconvolution
 -   and more!

-In the [user guide](https://docs.scvi-tools.org/en/stable/user_guide/index.html), we provide an overview of each model with emphasis on the math behind the model, how it connects to the code, and how the code connects to analysis.
+In the [user guide](https://docs.scvi-tools.org/en/stable/user_guide/index.html), we provide an overview of each model.
 All model implementations have a high-level API that interacts with [scanpy](http://scanpy.readthedocs.io/), standard save/load functions, and support GPU acceleration.